 7 Qualities of Highly Desirable Clients

-When you are a business owner/freelancer, there are few things that are better than landing a great client.
-Ones that ask great questions, respect our work and make us feel happy to have chosen the entrepreneurial route.
-Conversely there are bad clients who have unrealistic expectations, are unimaginative and often just plain clueless.
+When you are a business owner/freelancer, there is wonderful feeling of gratification when you land a great client.
+These are clients that ask great questions, respect our work and make us feel happy to have chosen the entrepreneurial route.
+Then there are the not so great clients who have unrealistic expectations, are unimaginative and often just plain clueless.

-Of course, as the service provider, it is also incumbent upon you to provide an exceptional service.
-Having a client is not dissimilar from being in a relationship and for both sides to get the most out of it, you must also be responsive, respectful, fair and transparent.
+It should also go without saying that we must also do what it takes to be provide an excellent experience to our clients and customers.
+It is not dissimilar from being in a relationship with a partner or spouse and for both sides to get the most out of it, you as the service provider, must also be responsive, respectful, fair and transparent.

-1. clear Expectations:
+1. clear Expectations

-2. Appropriate Involvement:
+2. Appropriate Involvement

-3. Passionate business owners:
+3. Passionate business owners

-4. Sense of Humour:
+4. Sense of Humour

 While this isn’t essential, a sense of humour can be a useful communication tool.
 It helps to diffuse the frequent tensions that arise when the client expectations are different from your own.
 It also makes meetings a lot more fun.

-5. Respect for your expertise:
+5. Respect for your expertise

 A good client will genuinely respect what you do (that's why they hired you), and will come to you for advice on matters related to your field of expertise rather than waiting for the last minute or blaming you for things outside of your control.

-5. willing to spend on Resources:
+5. willing to spend on Resources

-6. Committment to your relationship:
+6. Committment to your relationship

-A good client will honour their committments, remember your conversations (note: it is always good to have email communications when possible) and pay on time without haggling after your price has been established.
+A good client will honour their committments, remember your conversations (note: it is always good to have email or written communications when possible) and pay on time without haggling after your price has been established.
 They will not try to bargain or wiggle out of your agreement, whether implicit or explicit.
 They will also understand if the scope of work changes and be willing to incur the additional costs.

-7. Fair and flexible:
+7. Fair and flexible

 A good client will understand that challenges often arise which might mean that workflows are disrupted and deadlines might become challenging.
-As long as your communication about any issues that arise are clearly communicated and you are both interested in finding a solution to the problem rather than assigning blam.
+As long as your communication about any issues that arise are clearly communicated and you are both interested in finding a solution to the problem rather than assigning blame.

 Previous